Getting Started with JWST Proposing

 - After the initial submission, proposals can be re-submitted as needed (up to the stated deadline).
 Resubmitting does not change the proposal number received upon the initial submission.

 After you submit your proposal, all investigators will receive an automatic email acknowledgment that the submission was received successfully.
-If you do not receive that email within minutes of your submission, please check the APT Submission Log window for a problem.
+If you do not receive that email within minutes of your submission, please check the APT Submission Log field for a problem.
 In addition, all investigators will receive an additional email indicating whether your proposal was successfully processed after the submission deadline.

-If you do not receive this acknowledgement within 72 hours of the deadline, please submit an incident to the JWST Help Desk, as your submission was not received and the TAC will not see your proposal; please provide the submission ID information from the APT Submission Log window.
+If you do not receive this acknowledgement within 72 hours of the deadline, please submit an incident to the JWST Help Desk, as your submission was not received and the TAC will not see your proposal; please provide the submission ID information from the APT Submission Log field.
 If there are any problems associated with your PDF attachment or APT information submitted, you will be contacted by email separately.

 Notification of your proposal's status (approved or rejected) generally occurs within ~4 weeks of the Telescope Allocation Committee meeting.
 The full list of approved programs will be made public.

 Next steps for approved programs

 Successful JWST observing proposals will be reviewed by a STScI instrument scientist and program coordinator.
 Programs may require adjustments or revisions after the award.
-Proposers should submit programs that are executable, but STScI expects iterative optimization between the institute and the PI of accepted cycle 1 programs.
+Proposers should submit programs that are executable, but STScI expects iterative optimization between the institute and the PI of accepted Cycle 3 programs.
 The instrument scientist and program coordinator will iterate with proposers to finalize the observations in accordance with TAC recommendations, under the approval of the STScI director.